 SEOTools for Excel is an Excel add-on that offers a great deal of value for many different aspects of SEO, one of those being competitive intelligence.
 For purposes of identifying what it is that sets a webpage apart from those ranking the best, SEOTools will easily pull together a variety of elements for a quick comparison.

-In order to use SEOTools, it must first be downloaded and installed.
+To use SEOTools, it must first be downloaded and installed.
 Detailed instructions are available on the download page.
 Once installed, the features can be accessed by selecting the “SeoTools” tab at the top of Excel.

 For the purpose of competitive intelligence around a certain keyword phrase, the first step is to search the phrase in Google to identify the top-10 results and add each URL as if a page of the site being optimized is already ranking well.
 If not, simply add a row at the bottom for the URL to compare to the top competitors.